design-automation/mobius-sim-funcs/documentation/edit.md

 If two vertices are welded, then they share the same position.

-- When making a weld between vertices (`make_weld`), a new position is created.
+- When making a weld between vertices (`make_weld`), a new position is created and the old positions are removed.
 The new position is calculated as the average of all the existing positions of the vertices.
 The vertices will then be linked to the new position.
 This means that if the position is later moved, then all vertices will be affected.
 The new position is returned.
 The positions that become shared are returned.
 - When breaking a weld between vetices (`break_weld`), existing positions are duplicated.
 Each vertex is then linked to one of these duplicate positions.
 If these positions are later moved, then only one vertex will be affected.
 The new positions that get generated are returned.